CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/tasks/iexecutiontask.md

 ## Summary

-The `IExecutionTask` data type is used to represent an asynchronous execution of a flow started by the [Run Flow Async Block][].
+Any data type representing an asynchronous execution of a flow.

 | | |
 |-|-|